Tabanidae: Distribution and habitat

-Horse-flies are found worldwide, except for the polar regions, but they are absent from some islands such as Greenland, Iceland, and Hawaii.
+Tabanids are found worldwide, except for the polar regions, but they are absent from some islands such as Greenland, Iceland, and Hawaii.
 The genera Tabanus, Chrysops, and Haematopota all occur in temperate, subtropical, and tropical locations, but Haematopota is absent from Australia and South America.
-Horse-flies mostly occur in warm areas with suitable moist locations for breeding, but also occupy a wide range of habitats from deserts to alpine meadows.
+They mostly occur in warm areas with suitable moist locations for breeding, but also occupy a wide range of habitats from deserts to alpine meadows.
 They are found from sea level to at least 3300 m.

 Evolution and taxonomy

-The oldest records of the family come from the Early Cretaceous, with the oldest record being Eotabanoid, known from wings found in the Berriasian (145-140 million years ago) Purbeck Group of England.
+The oldest records of the family come from the Early Cretaceous, with the oldest record being Eotabanoid, known from wings found in the Berriasian (145–140 million years ago) Purbeck Group of England.
 Although the bloodsucking habit is associated with a long proboscis, a fossil insect that has elongated mouthparts is not necessarily a bloodsucker, as it may instead have fed on nectar.
 The ancestral tabanids may have co-evolved with the angiosperm plants on which they fed.
 With a necessity for high-protein food for egg production, the diet of early tabanomorphs was probably predatory, and from this, the bloodsucking habit may have evolved.
 In the Santana Formation in Brazil, no mammals have been found, so the fossil tabanids found there likely fed on reptiles.
 Cold bloodsucking probably preceded warm bloodsucking, but some dinosaurs are postulated to have been warm-blooded and may have been early hosts for the horse-flies.

 The Tabanidae are true flies and members of the insect order Diptera.
 With the families Athericidae, Pelecorhynchidae and Oreoleptidae, Tabanidae are classified in the superfamily Tabanoidea.
 Along with the Rhagionoidea, this superfamily makes up the infraorder Tabanomorpha.
 Tabanoid families seem to be united by the presence of a venom canal in the mandible of the larvae.
 Worldwide, about 4,455 species of Tabanidae have been described, over 1,300 of them in the genus Tabanus.

 Tabanid identification is based mostly on adult morphological characters of the head, wing venation, and sometimes the last abdominal segment.
 The genitalia are very simple and do not provide clear species differentiation as in many other insect groups.
 In the past, most taxonomic treatments considered the family to be composed of three subfamilies: Pangoniinae (tribes Pangoniini, Philolichini, Scionini), Chrysopsinae (tribes Bouvieromyiini, Chrysopsini, Rhinomyzini), and Tabaninae (tribes Diachlorini, Haematopotini, Tabanini).
 Some treatments increased this to five subfamilies, adding the subfamily Adersiinae, with the single genus Adersia, and the subfamily Scepcidinae, with the two genera Braunsiomyia and Scepsis.A 2015 study by Morita et al. using nucleotide data, aimed to clarify the phylogeny of the Tabanidae and supports three subfamilies.
 The subfamilies Pangoniinae and Tabaninae were shown to be monophyletic.
 The tribes Philolichini, Chrysopsini, Rhinomyzini, and Haematopotini were found to be monophyletic, with the Scionini also being monophyletic apart from the difficult-to-place genus Goniops.
 Adersia was recovered within the Pangoniini as were the genera previously placed in the Scepcidinae, and Mycteromyia and Goniops were recovered within the Chrysopsini.